The Nielsen realization problem for high degree del Pezzo surfaces: Nielsen realization problem for del Pezzo manifolds

 A result of Friedman--Qin (\cite[Corollary 0.2]{friedman--qin}) says that if $X$ is a complex surface diffeomorphic to a rational surface then $X$ is a rational surface.
 Because any blowup of $\CP^2$ at finitely many points and $\CP^1 \times \CP^1$ are rational surfaces, any complex structure of $M = M_*$ or $M_n$ for $n \geq 0$ turns $M$ into a rational surface.
 By \cite[Theorem 3.4.6]{gompf--stipsicz}, the complex surface $M$ is geometrically ruled if $M = M_*$ or $M_n$ with $n \geq 1$ and biholomorphic to $\CP^2$ if $M = M_0$.
 Simply-connected, minimal, geometrically ruled surfaces are isomorphic to a Hirzebruch surface $\mathbb F_m$ for some $m \geq 0$ and $m \neq 1$ by (\cite[Theorem 3.4.8]{gompf--stipsicz}).
 This implies that the complex surface $M_n$ is a blowup of $\CP^2$ at $n$ points or a blowup of a Hirzebruch surface $\mathbb F_m$ at $(n-1)$ points.

-The following lemma gives some examples of restrictions on the possible fixed sets of biholomorphisms and anti-biholomorphisms. \begin{lem} The fixed set of a biholomorphism is orientable.
-The fixed set of an anti-biholomorphic involution has no isolated points. \end{lem} \begin{proof} Let $\Phi \in \Diff^+(M)$ and consider an almost complex structure $J$ on $M$. \begin{enumerate} \item If $\Phi\in \Diff^+(M)$ is biholomorphic then the linear operators $d_p\Phi$ and $J$ on $T_pM$ commute for all $p \in \Fix(\Phi)$.
-Because $T_p(\Fix(\Phi))$ is the fixed subspace of $T_pM$ under $d_p\Phi$, the space $T_p(\Fix(\Phi))$ is preserved by $J$.
+The following lemma gives some examples of restrictions on the possible fixed sets of biholomorphisms and anti-biholomorphisms. \begin{lem} The fixed set of a biholomorphism of finite order is orientable.
+The fixed set of an anti-biholomorphic involution has no isolated points. \end{lem} \begin{proof} Let $\Phi \in \Diff^+(M)$ and consider an almost complex structure $J$ on $M$.
+Note that $\Fix(\Phi)$ is a disjoint union of surfaces and isolated points. \begin{enumerate} \item If $\Phi\in \Diff^+(M)$ is biholomorphic then the linear operators $d\Phi_p$ and $J$ on $T_pM$ commute for all $p \in \Fix(\Phi)$.
+Because $T_p(\Fix(\Phi))$ is the fixed subspace of $T_pM$ under $d\Phi_p$, the space $T_p(\Fix(\Phi))$ is preserved by $J$.
 Therefore, $\Fix(\Phi)$ is orientable because $J|_{T\Fix(\Phi)}$ is an almost complex structure on $\Fix(\Phi)$.

-\item If $\Phi\in \Diff^+(M)$ is anti-biholomorphic then $d_p\Phi \circ J = -J \circ d_p\Phi$ for all $p \in \Fix(\Phi)$, meaning that $d_p \Phi$ is not in the center of $\GL(T_pM)$.
-On the other hand, observe that if $\Phi$ is an involution with an isolated fixed point $p \in M$, the differential $d_p\Phi$ acts by negation on $T_pM$, but the negation map $-I_4$ is in the center of $\GL(T_pM)$. \qedhere \end{enumerate} \end{proof}
+\item If $\Phi\in \Diff^+(M)$ is anti-biholomorphic then $d\Phi_p \circ J = -J \circ d\Phi_p$ for all $p \in \Fix(\Phi)$, meaning that $d\Phi_p$ is not in the center of $\GL(T_pM)$.
+On the other hand, observe that if $\Phi$ is an involution with an isolated fixed point $p \in M$, the differential $d\Phi_p$ acts by negation on $T_pM$, but the negation map $-I_4$ is in the center of $\GL(T_pM)$. \qedhere \end{enumerate} \end{proof}